bytebase/relay/README.md

 <img alt="Overview" src="assets/overview.png" /></a>

-Relay Contains 2 components Hooker and Sinker.
+Relay Contains 2 components, Hooker and Sinker.

 Hooker - Receive the webhook event from upstream services such as GitHub, GitLab, do some processing, and pass the processed payload to Sinker.